The Importance of Hands-On Solutions and Creative Thinking

 PI: What are some industry developments that you’ve seen in your time within the field that have changed the way you think and work?

-AM: Reducing field labor continues to be important, both during and after the COVID-19 pandemic.
+AM: Reducing field labor continues to be important.
 This can include reducing the number of product sizes (using only 24-by-24 in. diffusers instead of various sizes, for instance) and offering factory-mounted components such as piping packages and terminal silencers.
 Another development is the continuing reliance many consulting engineers place on their sales reps and manufacturers to provide product layouts and selections.
 Both these developments parallel what we’ve seen across all markets – a desire to “farm out” responsibilities, which represents a huge opportunity for Price and our reps to provide desired services and value-adds that previously were performed by consultants or contractors.
 Finally, a renewed focus on indoor air quality will hopefully result in much healthier spaces for everyone going forward and aligns well with our science-based expertise on optimized air distribution for the indoor environment.

 PI: What is your favorite project you’ve worked on in your time in the industry?